juji-io/docs/docs/quality-chatbot-design-tips.md

 ### Personalize Messages and Requests

-Personalized messages and requests make users feel more special and keeps them engaged.
+Personalized messages and requests make users feel more special and keep them engaged.
 There are two simple ways to make a chatbot message or requested personalized.

 * **Address users by their first name occasionally during a chat**.